 Designed for undergraduate engineering and architectural science students, the new Peer Network Program (PNP) is your insider’s guide to all things FEAS.
 Whether it’s answering questions, one-on-one advising or tailor-made workshops, PNP is here for you.
-We know this semester is going to look a little different this year, but our team will ensure you feel connected to your peers and the greater Ryerson University community.
+Although FEAS will be teaching the majority of undergraduate courses by remote curriculum delivery during the Fall 2021 term, our team will help you connect with your peers and the greater Ryerson University community.

 Note: If you’re a first-year engineering student, FEAS’s First-Year Engineering Office is your main resource for customized support including tutoring, group study, advising and more.

 If you have questions about the program or require additional information, please contact email@example.com.